troglobyte-coder/learning_module/README.md

-code in a programming language, in this case, it's written in `X`, it also includes notes throughout the project to give further information, if you wanna learn some other language or add more languages to your list then look around for the programming language you wish to learn.
+code in a programming language, in this case, it's written in `X`, it also includes notes throughout the project to give further information.

+If you wanna learn some other language or add more languages to your list then look around for a learning module with the programming language you wish to learn.

 ## contact